ChiaraMuss/ASK-TO-DOC/README.md

 ## Security Measures

-Comprehensive security measures have been implemented to protect user data and ensure safe interactions.
+Comprehensive security measures that can be implemented to protect user data and ensure safe interactions.
 These include:

 - Data Protection and Privacy
 - Authentication and Authorization